tatasadi/pod-request-access-landing-page/README.md

 ### Implementation time

-This challenge was completed over a span of x hours.
+This challenge was completed over a span of 3 hours.

 ## Author